blspeiser/crypto-cli/README.md

 It is well-suited for use in CI/CD scripts or as a basic command line tool.
 It packages all of its relevant dependencies as a single jar, and is provided with shell scripts for both Linux and Windows.

+Download the code, run `mvn clean package`, and it will create `target/crypto-cli.jar` and `target/crypto.zip`.
+You can use the jar directly; the zip file contains the jar file alongside the shell scripts if that's easier for you.

 ```
 Usage: crypto-cli [options] [command] [command options]
   Options: